Overcoming Fear Of Blushing / Erythrophobia

 "The handful of people who give me a hard time for blushing are 'right'."

 No, they're jerks.
-If you're ashamed of your blushing you may be inclined to believe any douchey people you say things that line up with your own self-critical views.
+If you're ashamed of your blushing you may be inclined to believe any douchey people who say things that line up with your own self-critical views.
 It's the ones who see blushing as harmless who have the right idea.
 Listen to them.

 "My blushing means I'm weak."